 Often times, classic stories highlight the strength, courage and skills of men.
 Female characters are often stereotyped or one-dimensional: the mother figure, the homemaker, the exotic beauty, or the love seeker.

 We believe that we should be telling different stories to our children.
 Let’s encourage girls to find their happiness, passions, drive and self-confidence from within.
-At the same time, let’s help boys to move to a place of equality.
+At the same time, let’s help boys to move to a place of equity and equality.

 TT: I love this book series idea!
 Who is your first fairy tale about?